wosnxn123/warden-worker/README.md

 ## Current Status

-**This project is not yet feature-complete.** It currently supports the core functionality of a personal vault, including TOTP.
+**This project is not yet feature-complete**, ~~and it may never be~~.
+It currently supports the core functionality of a personal vault, including TOTP (storage and generation, not login).
 However, it does **not** support the following features:

 *   Sharing
+*   2FA login
 *   Bitwarden Send
+*   Device and session management
+*   Emergency access
+*   Admin operation
 *   Organizations
 *   Other Bitwarden advanced features